helium/HIP/0070-scaling-helium.md

 With the move to more “oracled” activity on chain, we believe that the simplification allows us to select a more scalable Layer 1 for the Helium community, specifically Solana.
 Integration of the Helium tokens (HNT, DC, IOT, and MOBILE, initially) into the Solana ecosystem additionally provides Helium wallet holders access to a variety of applications, governance mechanisms, and other utilities not available natively on our sovereign L1.

 We acknowledge that this change removes the need for staked validators operating block production and challenge creation as they do today.
-That said, we expect that HNT stakers will migrate their positions towards securing current and/or future subDAOs and participating in governance through the vote-escrow token based system proposed in [HIP 51](https://github.com/helium/HIP/blob/main/0051-helium-dao.md).
+That said, we expect that HNT stakers will migrate their positions towards securing current and/or future subDAOs and participating in governance through the vote-escrow token based system proposed in [HIP 51][HIP 51].
 Removal of the staked validator reward also returns the full 6.85% of HNT emissions back to the rewards pool, benefitting Hotspot owners on all subDAOs.
 In the first year alone, this is estimated to be over 2 million more HNT rewarded.

-We consider these changes as complementary to the changes proposed in HIP 51 and a necessary set of changes to more easily implement some of the redemption and governance mechanisms proposed in HIPs 51, [52](https://github.com/helium/HIP/blob/main/0052-iot-dao.md), and [53](https://github.com/helium/HIP/blob/main/0053-mobile-dao.md).
+We consider these changes as complementary to the changes proposed in [HIP 51][HIP 51] and a necessary set of changes to more easily implement some of the redemption and governance mechanisms proposed in [HIP 51][HIP 51], [HIP 52][HIP 52], and [HIP 53][HIP 53].
 We additionally expect that more protocols will be attracted to participate in the Helium ecosystem because of the move to a more widely used Layer 1 blockchain.

 # Motivation

 The Helium Network has grown incredibly quickly with close to 1 million Hotspots deployed around the world, with increasing data usage through an ever expanding list of use cases.
 While scaling up the network, the core developers and members of the community have spent countless hours supporting this unprecedented growth.
-As we look towards the implementation of HIP 51 (and the subsequent subnetworks with new use cases), the core developers believe it’s important to evolve the design of the Helium Network to meet the demands of current and future users.
+As we look towards the implementation of [HIP 51][HIP 51] (and the subsequent subnetworks with new use cases), the core developers believe it’s important to evolve the design of the Helium Network to meet the demands of current and future users.

 We believe that the two most important goals of the Network should be to ensure the following: